 Also, the way I designed the course was to make it streamlined.
 I don’t want to waste your time with info that isn’t central to the question of how to grow great flowers.
 At the same time, I wanted to give you options for how to approach your gardening, so you don’t feel locked into a one-size-fits-all approach.
 I hope I’ve struck the right balance.

 The course answers the most common questions beginners face, along with some of common mistakes people make.
 If you’re just starting out and want to grow great flowers this season, this course will surely help you, and save you time and money.

 What exactly is included?

-In addition to the eight core modules, you'll receive the following bonus materials:
+In addition to the eight core modules mentioned above, you'll receive the following bonus materials:

 37 OF THE BEST FOLIAGES FOR THE CUT FLOWER GARDEN